The Yellow Knight of Oz: Adaptation

 L. Frank Baum adapted many of his Oz stories for stage and film versions, but The Yellow Knight of Oz is the only one of Thompson's Oz books that was adapted for the stage.
 In 1962, Sacramento theater manager Richard Fullmer obtained permission from Thompson, publisher Reilly & Lee, and the Baum estate to adapt the book.
 (Fullmer had previously produced his own adaptation of Baum's original Wizard of Oz.)
 Fullmer's version was premiered at the Sacramento Civic Theater in February 1963; it blended live actors with puppets for non-human characters like the Comfortable Camel.

 Fullmer's adaptation was later revised by Christopher Sterling.
 This version was regularly acted at the annual conventions of the International Wizard of Oz Club.

+Continuity

+In A Brief Guide to Oz, Paul Simpson notes that this story presents a different origin for Sir Hokus than in The Royal Book of Oz, where he was implied to be an immigrant to Oz from old Britain: "In Thompson's introductory tale for him, he is an Arthurian knight (and indeed most of this story plays into that background), but we learn at the end that he is a native-born Ozite."

+Reportedly, Thompson came to regret ending Hokus' character arc this way.
+In John R. Neill's Oz books written in the early 1940s, Hokus is back to his original self, with no mention of Corum the Yellow Knight.

+Similar works

+The final "canonical" Oz book, Eloise and Lauren McGraw's Merry-Go-Round in Oz, similarly used Arthurian imagery as the basis of the minor Ozian kingdom which is the story's main focus.

+Copyright status

+Under current understanding of United States copyright law, The Yellow Knight of Oz and all its characters are expected to enter the US public domain on January 1, 2026.